eclipse-archived/ceylon-lang.org/documentation/1.1/ide/features.md

 <div style="text-align:right" class="feature">
 <h2>Refactoring</h2>
-<p>The IDE features Rename, Extract Function, Extract Value, Inline, and Move To New Unit
+<p>The IDE features Rename, Extract Function, Extract Value, Inline, Change Parameter List,
-refactorings.
+Collect Parameters, Move Out, Make Receiver, Enter Import Alias, Invert Boolean, Move To Unit, and Move To New Unit refactorings.
 Even better, it fully integrates with the Eclipse's tooling for moving and copying files, for renaming and copying packages, and for renaming Java program elements.</p>
 <p>You can rename a declaration using the editor's inline "linked mode".</p>
 <div>
 <img src="/images/screenshots/m6/rename.png" style="box-shadow: 0 0 15px #888;"/>